Chapters

 I build data visualizations 📈 at Datadog and I'm the author and maintainer of TS-Pattern, the most popular pattern matching library for TypeScript, which makes heavy use of type-level programming techniques.

 I started TS-Pattern as an experiment to see how far the type system of TypeScript could go, and boy, I didn't expect it could go that far.
 I discovered a full-fledged programming language with its own concepts and logic.
 What felt like magic at the beginning started to make sense.
-I could predict how my complex types were going to behave — my mental model was getting better and better.
+I could predict how my complex types would behave — my mental model was getting better and better.

 Find me online!

-On Twitter 👉 @GabrielVergnaud
+On 𝕏 / Twitter 👉 @GabrielVergnaud

 On GitHub 👉 @gvergnaud